 Secondary Art Education

 My approach to secondary art education is all about choice and student lead discovery.
-The main goal is for students to expand their knowledge art history, materials, processes, and contemporary artists of all backgrounds.
+The goal is for students to expand their knowledge art history, materials, processes, and contemporary artists of all backgrounds.
 Their own artwork is on their own terms- allowing them to face all problems with creative problem-solving.

 • Identity Portraits